Course Title: Human Sensory Evaluation

 - Describe and apply the principles and practices of sensory analysis for product development and novel technologies;

-- Locate and critique peer reviewed sensory science literature, identifying gaps in the literature, and apply effective written communication skills to disseminate foundation knowledge, and interpretation skills for sensory data including statistical analysis.
+- Locate and critique peer reviewed sensory science literature, identifying gaps in the literature, and apply effective written and oral communication skills to disseminate foundation knowledge, and interpretation skills for sensory data including statistical analysis.

 Overview of Learning Activities